 - The costs of medical bills for your loved one’s illness or injury which resulted in death,

 - Expenses associated with your loved one’s burial and funeral,

-- Compensation for income which your loved one would have earned had he or she lived,
+- Compensation for income that your loved one would have earned had they lived,

 - The value of your loved one’s household services, and